AaltoSciComp/scicomp-docs/triton/apps/python-conda.rst

 If the package is installed from a conda channel such as ``conda-forge``, conda will **automatically retreive the correct version of CUDA toolkit**.

-If the code requires manual compilation with CUDA, one should check the advanced documentation on
-:doc:`Compiling CUDA code while using conda environments¶ </triton/usage/conda-and-cuda>`.

 In other cases one can use an environment file like this :download:`cuda-env.yml </triton/examples/cuda/cuda-env.yml>`: